macchiosilver/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 ## About this plugin version

-_Premium enterprise version with performance improvements for Android, iOS, and macOS - common version branch with limited extra features (missing pre-populated database support), using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from `cordova-sqlite-evcore-free-dependencies` via npm_.
+_Premium enterprise version with additional performance improvements for Android, iOS, and macOS - common version branch with limited extra features (missing pre-populated database support), using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from `cordova-sqlite-evcore-free-dependencies` via npm_.

 TBD NOTE: This version branch has external sqlite3 dependencies that are installed by a before_plugin_install hook.
 FUTURE TBD sqlite3 dependencies _may_ be included if needed by any commercial users for PhoneGap Build or any other build tools.